CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Appendix

 \subsection{Results: Surprising Finding w.r.t.
 Transpilers}

-In Table~\ref{table:results_translation_fullAppendix}, we expected the human-written transpilers to outperform LLM-based methods.
-However, they do not perform well on any of the listed metrics.
-The \texttt{java2python}~\cite{java2python} transpiler was last updated 7 years back, and as such does not support the latest versions of Java and Python3.
-In fact, any hand-crafted set of rules faces this issue, it needs to be updated manually after every major version release of the PLs.
-The commercial transpiler TSS CodeConv~\cite{tangiblesoftsoln} performs better but fails for scenarios where the specific conversion rules are not defined.
-It copies verbatim portions from the source-language code to the generated translation.
-Thus, the transpilers are excellent choices for a translation head-start from where a human developer can take over, but are not suitable for translating whole-programs and producing readily-compilable solutions.
+In Table~\ref{table:results_translation_fullAppendix}, we expected human-written transpilers to outperform LLM-based methods, but they fall short on all listed metrics.
+The \texttt{java2python}~\cite{java2python} transpiler, last updated seven years ago, lacks support for the latest versions of Java and Python3.
+This highlights a common issue with hand-crafted rule-based systems -- they require manual updates after each major programming language version release.
+The commercial transpiler TSS CodeConv~\cite{tangiblesoftsoln} performs better but struggles with scenarios where specific conversion rules are not defined.
+It often ends up copying portions from the source-language code verbatim into the target-language translation.
+As a result, while these transpilers can provide a good starting point for human developers, they are not ideal for translating whole-programs and generating readily-compilable translations.